Well-being Safety Assessments

 WHO WE ARE?

-Well-being Safety Assessments, LLC is owned and operated by Rebecca West and her husband, Jason Stanley.
+Well-being Safety Assessments, LLC is owned and operated by Rebecca West and Jason Stanley.
 Rebecca has a Master of Arts degree in Counseling with a specialization in adolescent behavioral issues and has over 20 years of experience working with children and adolescents suffering from mental health issues.
 Her previous employment includes supervising the Child Abuse and Neglect Hotline Unit in the state of Missouri, Residential Director at Boys and Girls Town, and Site Director for Columbia Public Schools.
 Rebecca has a wealth of knowledge and experience she brings to the table as she personally designs every service included within the THE PROACTIVE COLLECTION.
 She understands kids and what happens behaviorally when a child is hurting and decides to act out aggressively.
 Rebecca has worked with and helped thousands of children, adolescents and their families during crisis.
 Jason was a Corrections Officer with Phelps County Sheriffs Department.
 He is well versed in what is required to maintain a safe and secure school campus and has developed a School Safety Checklist focusing on protecting each school campus inside as well as outside.
 To obtain a free copy of this School Safety Checklist please click here to download.

 A very personal experience with school violence